Four convicted at end of Sunderland dad murder trial

 The victim's ex-lover, Leanne Mould, 34, has also been convicted in relation to the murder after jurors heard how she plotted the violence over a £30 debt and allegations of infidelity.

-Miss Mould, alongside Young, Mould and Trevor Creighton had an angry confrontation with the victim outside his home at around 9pm on March 21 last year.
+Miss Mould, alongside Young, Mould and Trevor Creighton had an angry confrontation with the victim outside his Brady Street home at around 9pm on March 21 last year.

-The court heard how a second stand-off took place around an hour and a half later when Young and Daniel Mould, who were armed, launched the murderous attack.
+The court heard how a second stand-off took place around an hour and a half later and that Young and Daniel Mould, who were armed, launched the murderous attack.

-The dad-of-three suffered extensive head fractures and a bleed on the brain after the two defendants beat him with a hammer and a knife sharpener in Brady Street.
+The dad-of-three suffered extensive head fractures and a bleed on the brain after the two defendants beat him with a hammer and a knife sharpener.

 Mr Stead, 34, was left in a vegetative state until he passed away in hospital on December 28 last year.